German Shepherd

 BreedGerman Shepherd

-Amy, a 6 months old female German Shepherd available for adoption from Safe Rescue For Dogs in Norfolk
+Amber, a 3 years old female German Shepherd available for adoption from Dogs Trust in Shropshire

 SexFemale